'68 (band): History

 Scogin and McClellan entered the studio in January 2016 to work on their second album, and a few months later posted a demo from the then-upcoming album to YouTube on 14 March 2016.

 A few months after the release of Two Parts Viper, McClellan was revealed to have parted ways with Scogin.
 During the tour, Nikko Yamada replaced McClellan as the band's new drummer.

 In September 2020, the band released their second EP, Love Is Ain't Dead.
 In January 2021, they announced their third album, Give One Take One, which was released on March 26.
 In August 2023, the band announced their fourth studio album, entitled Yes, And..., along with the release of its lead single "Removed Their Hooks".
 The album was released on September 29, 2023.

+In March 2026, the band announced that both their then-unannounced fifth studio album and its subsequent supporting tour would be their last.
+The final studio album, entitled They Are Survived, was released on May 28, 2026.
+Its first single, "Always Love", was debuted on March 31 to coincide with the album's announcement.
+Their final show was played on June 20, 2026, at the Masquerade in their hometown of Atlanta, Georgia.